GenomeDK/genomedk-docs/content/docs/working-with-data.md

 -   24 hours, last 31 are kept
 -   Weekly, last 8 are kept
 -   Monthly, last 12 are kept

+Contact support if you need to recover a file from a snapshot.

 # Accessing your files locally {#mounting}